-It’s official.
-Due to the financial fallout from COVID-19, an additional Giving Tuesday has been added for 2020, and it will occur on May 5.
-With millions of people having lost their jobs just in the first quarter of this year, nonprofits are needed now more than ever.
+Before you know it, the holidays will be here, and with them comes Giving Tuesday, which is December 1, 2020.
+With the pandemic and millions of people having lost their jobs this year, nonprofits are needed now more than ever.
 But we know many of your organizations are struggling too.
 Participating in a Giving Tuesday campaign will not only help your organization raise money, it will help people become more aware of the work you are already doing.
 It is also a great idea to help bring your community together to rally behind your mission.

 Click on the checklist image below to open the PDF version if you would like to print it out.